joembedded/Open-SDI12-Blue/README.md

-# Open SDI12-Blue
+# Open SDI12-Blue #
 _An open implementation for a SDI12 Sensor node, based on Ultra-Low-Power Bluetooth CPU_

 ## Features ##
 - Build your own SDI12 V1.3 compatible Ultra-Low-Power Sensor with (often) less than 50 lines of Code
 - Use traditional SDII2 Bus or SDI12-Over-BLE to communicate with your Sensor
 - No APP required, use Standard WEB-Blueooth-API (Live demo: [BLE API Live (in Repository LTX BLE Demo)](https://joembedded.github.io/ltx_ble_demo/ble_api/index.html)
-- Optional: Secure Firmware-Updates-over-BLE (via BLE-API)
+- Optional: Secure Firmware-Updates-over-BLE (via BLE-API), Access Control via PIN, ...
 - ...

 *** This is Work In Pogress... ***